 In an Australian-first pilot in western Sydney, wearable devices will be tested as a way to support young people with severe mental illness.

 WSLHD Youth Council member Stephanie D’Souza showcasing the wearable device on her left wrist, sits here with Associate Professor Kotze.

 The device will measure a patient’s activity and give them and their carers feedback on their level of stress, to support early interventions.

 The program, called the unWired Project, has been made possible thanks to a donation from the Balnaves Foundation.

-It’s beginning to look a lot like Christmas especially in the maternity ward at Westmead Hospital, with these three little wrapped presents that anyone would want under their Christmas tree.
+It’s beginning to look a lot like Christmas in the maternity ward at Westmead Hospital.
+Who wouldn’t want one of these three little presents under their Christmas tree?